Back to Blog

 Every promotional dollar should be measured against one question: did this spend generate incremental profit?
 Here is the framework.

 Calculate the total units sold during the promotional period minus baseline units.
-Also measure the 2-4 weeks after the promotion ends.
+But do not stop there — also measure the 2-4 weeks after the promotion ends.
 If sales dip below baseline (pantry loading effect), subtract that deficit from your incremental volume.

 Multiply your true incremental units by your net margin per unit at the promotional price (not the regular price).
 Then subtract the total cost of the promotion — funding, free fills, demo costs, and any associated marketing spend.